 Can I Take my Crochet Hook on an Airplane?

 If you’re travelling in Canada or the U.S. then you can definitely travel with your crochet hooks (and knitting needles) in your carry-on luggage (and in your checked luggage).
-Both Canadian and U.S. TSA sites state that you can travel with crochet hooks and knitting needles of any size and material.
-The Canadian TSA and the U.S. TSA have handy tools where you can look up to see if something is allowed on a plain or not.
-(Check out the Canadian tool HERE and the U.S. tool HERE.)
+Both Canadian and United States Transportation Security Administration (TSA) sites state that you can travel with knitting needles and crochet hooks of any size and material.
+So this means whether you prefer plastic crochet hooks or metal crochet hooks, you’re safe to add them to your bag.
+The Canadian TSA and the U.S. TSA have handy tools where you can look up lists of permissible items and those that are banned.
+(Check out the Canadian tool here on the Canadian TSA site and the U.S. tool here on the U.S. TSA website.)

 Can You Take Scissors on an Airplane?

-At the time of writing this, Canadian travellers can take small scissors in their carry-on luggage as long as the blades measure less than 6 cm (2.4″).
+At the time of writing this, Canadian travellers can take small craft scissors in their carry-on luggage as long as the blades measure less than 6 cm (2.4″).
 In the U.S. the blades on the scissors must be less than 10cm (4″) long if packed in your carry-on luggage.
-Sharp objects must be sheathed or securely wrapped to prevent injury to people checking your bags so little foldable ones like THESE are perfect and require no additional work.
+Sharp objects must be sheathed or securely wrapped to prevent injury to people checking your bags so little foldable ones like these folding scissors on Amazon (these are the ones I personally take with me) are perfect and require no additional work.

 The U.S. TSA site notes that “Circular thread cutters or any other cutter or needlepoint tools that contain blades must be placed in checked baggage.
-You are permitted to keep scissors smaller than 4 inches in your carry-on baggage. ” So if you have one of those thread cutting pendants, don’t take it with you or place it in your checked bags.
+You are permitted to keep scissors smaller than 4 inches in your carry-on baggage.”
+So if you have one of those thread cutting pendants or another circular cutter and must take it with you, put it in your checked baggage.

-If you’re unsure about the scissors or don’t have a small set like these, then you can always take nail clippers.
+If you’re unsure about the scissors or don’t have a small set like these on Amazon, then you can always take nail clippers.
 They are allowed in your carry-on luggage and they can cut yarn in a pinch.

 The rules can be different depending on where you’re travelling so avoid disappointment and check out the TSA equivalent for wherever you’re going as well as wherever you’re leaving from.